 On December 21, 2015, our By-laws were amended to provide for a majority standard in uncontested director elections.
 As amended, the By-laws provide that a director nominee in an uncontested election will be elected if the number of shares voted "for" the director's election exceeds 50% of the number of votes cast on the issue of that director's election (including votes FOR, AGAINST and WITHHOLD, but excluding any votes to ABSTAIN or broker non-votes).
 If a director in an uncontested election fails to receive the required number of votes for re-election in an uncontested election, the director is expected to tender his or her resignation effective upon the Board's acceptance of such resignation.
-The Nominating and Corporate Governance Committee will act on an expedited basis to determine whether to accept the director's resignation is expected to abstain from participating in any decision regarding that resignation.
+The Nominating and Corporate Governance Committee will act on an expedited basis to determine whether to accept the director's resignation and will submit such recommendation for prompt consideration by the Board.
+A director whose resignation is under consideration is expected to abstain from participating in any decision regarding that resignation.
 The Nominating and Corporate Governance Committee and the Board may consider any factors they deem relevant in deciding whether to accept or reject a director's resignation.

 However, in a contested election where the number of director nominees exceeds the number of directors to be elected, a plurality vote standard will apply, and the three directors nominees who receive the most FOR votes will be elected.
-Because Engine Capital L.P., a Delaware limited partnership (together with its affiliates "Engine Capital"), has stated that it intends to nominate three alternative director nominees, assuming such nominees are in fact proposed for election at the Annual Meeting, the number of directors to be elected the number of directors to be elected.
+Because Engine Capital L.P., a Delaware limited partnership (together with its affiliates "Engine Capital"), has stated that it intends to nominate three alternative director nominees, assuming such nominees are in fact proposed for election at the Annual Meeting, the number of director nominees will exceed the number of directors to be elected.
 Consequently, a plurality vote standard will apply to the election of directors at the Annual Meeting.